 Factors Affecting Insulation’s R Value

 While the R value of an insulation material is important, it is worth noting that several other factors can affect its overall performance.
+Rigid insulation, for example, offers high R-value per inch and provides continuous coverage on walls, roofs, and slabs, making it a valuable choice for meeting code requirements in building projects.

 Thickness and Density of Insulation